 In the dating and love realm, the message is clear: You had better figure out life and marry someone by the time you reach 30, or else no one will want you.
 This rule is applied much more stringently to women than to men (much of this has to do with biology, of course).
-After all, no one wants to be seen with a cat-loving lonely middle-aged spinster.
+After all, no one wants to be associated with a cat-loving lonely middle-aged spinster.
 Older brides (like Meghan Markle) are judged harshly by public, but are judged nonetheless slightly better than single and childless people over 30.
 In many ways, it is much more socially acceptable to marry and divorce several times than it is to be single after a certain age.

 I have reason to believe that talk show mogul Wendy Williams is an anti-feminist―and I love her for it.
 In just six seasons, the veteran radio show personality has risen to the top by becoming the number one rated syndicated daytime talk show among the coveted demographic of women between the ages of 25 and 54.
 In addition to running her daily talk show, Wendy has a line of accessories and wigs.
 And in her downtime, she writes bestselling books.
 Wendy Williams is successful and driven leader.